Adlexer/Embedding-Homework/README.md

 ## NFS

-NFS is the network file system, which enables file sharing between different machines and systems through the network.
+NFS is the network file system that enables file sharing between different machines and systems through the network.

 ### Steps